 - TOEFL iBT score of at least 45

-- a First Certificate (minimum B)
+- Cambridge First Certificate of English (minimum B)

 - other equivalent English assessment, subject to Prague College approval